Iispar/review-summary-API/README.md

 You will need to have Python installed.
 You will need the API key for the huggingface model from me.
 Please contact me so I can give you this and all other secret keys with instructions on using them.

 ## Using

+The API might need a bit of time to wake up so don't mind if the first rate calls don't work, just try again.

 ### Docker
 If you want to use Docker you just need to have docker installed.
 Then run the following in the folder that has the dockerfile  ```docker build --tag api .```.
 And after this just run ```docker run -p 8080:5000 api``` and the application